sarrabenyahia/datamuse/README.md

 - An HTML page is rendered with that serves as a home page to explain the purpose of the project to the user (File: webapp/linux_app/templates/result.html)
 - An HTML page is rendered with the form and the recommended events.
 (File: webapp/linux_app/templates/result.html)

-### Installation
+### Installation and launching of the django webapp
-In order to run the code, you will need to create API access for Spotify and Lastfm.
-It's free so don't hesitate to make it! (https://developer.spotify.com/dashboard/ and https://www.last.fm/api/account/create)

 1. Clone the repository
 ```sh
 https://github.com/sarrabenyahia/datamuse.git